Sign in

 Mohamed Salah has experienced a dip in form since the start of the Ramadan period, a sight with underscores the fact that he is only human – yet, it has had a devastating effect on Liverpool's season.

-It was always going to take a poor run from the Egyptian to upset Liverpool's season, and albeit it has come at the worst time possible, the Premier League title is worth more than a consolation for a club starting a new era under Arne Slot.
+It was always going to take a poor run from the Egyptian to upset Liverpool's season, and although it has come at the worst time possible, the Premier League title is worth more than a consolation for a club starting a new era under Arne Slot.

-In the few games played during the month of Ramadan, Liverpool's season has gone from great to grate, with UEFA Champions League exit in the hands of PSG followed by a Carabao Cup final loss to Newcastle United, who picked up their first title in the competition in 70 years.
+In the few games played during the month of Ramadan, Liverpool's season has gone from great to grate, with a UEFA Champions League exit in the hands of PSG, followed by a Carabao Cup final loss to Newcastle United, who picked up their first title in the competition in 70 years.

 During this (Ramadan) period, Salah, who had not only been the club's best player but the overall best of the world, experienced dip in form, and was found wanting over the two legs of their UCL round of 16 tie with PSG Paris Saint-Germain.

-Salah has been at the heart of everything good for Liverpool this season, putting in sensational performances that has the Reds now 12 points ahead of Arsenal at the top of the Premier League table.
+Salah has been at the heart of everything good for Liverpool this season, putting in sensational performances that have the Reds now 12 points ahead of Arsenal at the top of the Premier League table.

 He has set new standards on productivity, already equaling the record for most goal contributions in a 38-game Premier League season by a single player (44), despite having nine more gameweeks before the end of the season.

-He leads the way for both goals and assists, has created more big chances than anyone, scored more winning goals and set up decisive ones as well.
+He leads the way for both goals and assists, has created more big chances than anyone, scored more winning goals, and set up decisive ones as well.

 He has been directly involved in more than 65 percent of Liverpool's 67 Premier League goals, while registering goal involvement in all but a few games so far.